REV·WIRE

 One real time view.

-Most $1M-$15M trade businesses don't have a credentialed CFO.
+Most $1M to $15M trade businesses don't have a credentialed CFO.
 They have a bookkeeper, a controller, or a fractional advisor who sees the books from outside.
 Each role has a different relationship to the close, the cash, and the conversation.
 Read the three.

 Execution